SalesConnection/Caction-Support/docs/Comment_Category_Segmentation.md

 ## Comment Category Segmentation

-**Comment Category Segmentation** page organizes and manages comments by segmenting them into specific categories.
-This feature allows you to classify and filter comments based on different aspects of your projects, jobs, or assets, ensuring better clarity and efficient access within the system.<br><br>
+**Comment Category Segmentation** page separates Comment options by different categories for Projects, Jobs, etc. Example: Only Sales Meeting Job will have “Sales Meeting Minutes” Comment option.
+This option can be set to not be available for other Job categories.<br><br>

 1. At the desktop site navigation bar, go to Wizard.<br>
    **Open Wizard Page Here:** [https://salesconnection.my/wizard](https://salesconnection.my/wizard)<br>